sanyaade-teachings/TideSDK-Blackberry/README.md

 5. From a command window run "./blackberry-debugtokenrequest -storepass STORE_PASSWORD -devicepin DEVICE_PIN debugtoken.bar"
 6. From a command window run "./blackberry-deploy -installDebugToken PATH_TO_DEBUG_TOKEN/debugtoken.bar -device DEVICE_IP  -password DEVICE_PASSWORD

-7) The easiest way to target running applications is to use Titanium Studio but you can also use command-line utilities to do the same activities as in Studio.
+7) The easiest way to target running applications is to use TideSDK Studio but you can also use command-line utilities to do the same activities as in Studio.

 Command Line Interface (CLI)
 -----------------------------